GateNLP/python-gatenlp/docs/documents.md

 # Documents

+See also the Jupyter notebooks about documents: [documents.ipynb](documents.ipynb)

  Documents represent the text of the document plus an arbitrary number of annotations organized in an arbitrary number of named annotation sets plus an arbitrary number of document features.